poetaster/keypeer.org/nl.md

 As soon as the first stage is ready, we will engage with the other mapping applications (Gnome Maps, uNav, and others).
 We will promote this new opportunity in relevant mobile and desktop linux and other FOSS communities.

-https://github.com/poetaster/allthenews which may be used for testing with the newsapi.org apis.
+Time permitting, we may look at use of news related apis in the context of Journalistic research.  https://github.com/poetaster/allthenews might be used for testing with the newsapi.org apis.